luisdiogo2071317/azure-docs.pt-pt/articles/storsimple/storsimple-8000-move-azure-portal-faq.md

 ## <a name="moving-storsimple-data-manager-service"></a>Mover o serviço StorSimple Manager de dados

-### <a name="i-am-using-storsimple-data-manager-service-how-should-i-proceed-with-this-move"></a>Estou a utilizar o serviço StorSimple Manager de dados.
+### <a name="i-am-using-storsimple-data-manager-service-in-classic-azure-portal-how-should-i-proceed-with-this-move"></a>Estiver a utilizar o serviço StorSimple Manager de dados no portal clássico do Azure.
 Como deve continuar com esta mudança?

-Se estiver a utilizar o serviço StorSimple Manager de dados, tem de mover os gestores de dispositivo do StorSimple primeiro ao portal do Azure.
-Depois de concluída a mover, crie os gestores de dados do novo StorSimple no portal do Azure.
-Gestores de dados do StorSimple criados antes da movimentação não funcionam.
+Se estiver a utilizar o serviço StorSimple Manager de dados, terem sido automaticamente a movidos para o portal do Azure.

-Para obter mais informações sobre a migração de serviço do Gestor de dispositivos do StorSimple, aceda a [mover o seu serviço para o portal do Azure](storsimple-8000-manage-service.md#move-a-service-to-azure-portal).
-Para obter mais informações sobre a criação do Gestor de dados do StorSimple, aceda a [criar um serviço StorSimple Manager de dados](storsimple-data-manager-ui.md).

 ## <a name="miscellaneous"></a>Diversos